Melamine Impact Cupboards:

 As the outer layer is a covering it comes in a plethora of colors and can even have designs.

-This makes it an incredibly popular option for cabinetry in bathrooms and kitchens worldwide.
+This makes it a popular option for cabinetry in bathrooms and kitchens worldwide.

 Melamine Cabinet Pros

-Melamine is a popular option for cabinetry for a number of reasons.
+Melamine is a popular option for cabinetry for several reasons.

 It is durable, comes in a wide variety of colors, is inexpensive, and has a uniform finish.